Courses & Units

 Learning Outcomes

-- Solve spatially-oriented problems of an environmental and social nature using remote sensing datasets and analysis techniques
+• Address environmental and social challenges using remote sensing data and analysis techniques.

 1 Please refer to more information on student contribution amounts.